Title of Godfrey of Bouillon: The siege of Antioch

 With their victories, the Crusader army then marched to Antioch, situated midway between Constantinople and Jerusalem.
 Described in a letter by Stephen of Blois as "a city very extensive, fortified with incredible strength and almost impregnable", the idea of taking the city by assault was a discouraging one.
-The army began the Siege of Antioch on 20 October 1097, called one of the "greatest sieges in history," resulted in the capture of most the city except for the citadel by 3 June 1098.
+The army began the Siege of Antioch on 20 October 1097, called one of the "greatest sieges in history," resulted in the capture of most of the city except for the citadel by 3 June 1098.
 John the Oxite was reinstated as Greek Orthodox Patriarch of Antioch by Adhemar who wished to keep good relations with the Byzantines, especially as Bohemond planning to claim the city for himself.
 However, the city was now short on food, and the army of Kerbogha was still a threat, establishing a siege of the city on 9 June.

 Many of the Crusaders had deserted before Kerbogha arrived, including Stephen of Blois.
 Stephen had seen Kerbogha's army encamped near Antioch and assumed all hope was lost.
 The latest wave of deserters confirmed his fears.
 Stephen and the other deserters met Alexios, who was on his way to assist the Crusaders.
 Stephen convinced him that his colleagues were likely dead.
 Knowing that there was another Seljuk army nearby, he decided to return to Constantinople rather than risking battle.
 Bohemond's half-brother Guy of Hauteville was on the emperor's staff and begged him to march on, on the chance that the Crusading force could still be saved.
 But no one supported his plea.
 The Byzantine army retreated northward.

-It would have fared better for both the empire and eastern Christendom had Alexius listened to Guy's pleas, even though he could not have reached Antioch before the battle had been fought.
+It would have fared better for both the empire and eastern Christendom had Alexios listened to Guy's pleas, even though he could not have reached Antioch before the battle had been fought.
 When the Crusaders learned that the imperial army had turned back, their bitterness was profound.
 They were the warriors of Christ, fighting against the infidel, and the refusal to come to their aid was regarded as an act of treason towards the Church.
 The Crusaders could not appreciate the emperor's other duties, and that the neglect showed at Antioch justified their suspicion and dislike already felt towards the Greeks.
 The empire, and particularly Alexios, were never forgiven.
 From this point onward, any understandings with Byzantium were evidently "null and void."

 As a result, Bohemond found it in himself to profit off of the situation.
 After Kerbogha fled, the citadel finally surrendered, but only to Bohemond personally, rather than to Raymond of Saint-Gilles, an outcome that seemed to have been arranged beforehand without Raymond's knowledge.
 He then ejected the troops not under his control.
 In response, Raymond kept sole control of the fortified bridge and the palace of the Seljuk governor of the city.
 But Raymond and Adhemar both fell ill, and their followers found themselves maltreated by the Normans and others.
 With little resistance, Bohemond behaved as the master of the city.